rherbst123/FieldMuseumTranscription/DataAnalysis/Comparisons/README.md

 `#matchValid`: the number of transcription matches to non-"N/A" ground truth targets

-`#gradedMatchValid`: the number of `#matchValid` plus the quantity of graded matches to valid ground truth targets, determined as `1 - Normalized Levenshtein distance`
+`#gradedMatchValid`: the number of `#matchValid` plus the quantity of graded matches to valid ground truth targets, determined as `1 - normalized Levenshtein distance`

 `#targets`: the number of valid ground truth targets plus the number of LLM transcriptions that had data, rather than "N/A" for non-valid ground truth targets.